metricsgraphics/metrics-graphics/README.md

 <a href="mozilla.github.io/metrics-graphics/"><img src="http://mozilla.github.io/metrics-graphics/images/logo.svg" hspace="0" vspace="0" width="400" height="63"></a>

 _metrics-graphics.js_ is a library optimized for visualizing and laying out time-series data.
-It provides a simple way to produce common types of charts, graphs and other visualizations in a principled, consistent way.
-It was born out of a frustration—we have independently copied and pasted much of our visualization and chart functions across disparate projects, with small important changes done over and over again.
-To save us time and energy, we now simply pull from this repository.
-We made this repository public due to demand from within Mozilla.
-We hope that the code will be useful to all, but frankly it is useful enough for us, and that's all we need.
+It provides a simple way to produce common types of charts, graphs and other visualizations in a principled, consistent and responsive way.
+The library currently supports a wide variety of line charts, with additional chart types in the works.

-Note: While we are currently using semantic versioning, you should consider V0.* to have commits that will break things if you are external to Mozilla.
-This library is in its pre-Cambrian period of wild ideas, and parts of the API will slowly but surely become solidified as we use this more and more internally.

-A set of simple extensible graphs / primitives for various dashboards and monitors.
-Currently we support line charts, with multiple line support, with additional chart types in the works.
-Though originally envisioned for Mozilla Metrics dashboard projects, we are making this repository public for other use, knowing full well that we are far from having this project in good-enough shape.

-The easiest set of examples is in main.js - this shows the examples that we currently support.

-Take a look at the issues to see the milestones and other upcoming work on this repository.
-We plan on having fuller documentation in the next milestone, as well as a guide to how to contribute to the library in a way that makes us feel warm inside when we accept your pull request.
+A sample set of examples may be found in main.js.
 You can check out the demo page [here](https://metrics.mozilla.com/metrics-graphics/).

-Here is one example, with comments annotating the arguments
+Here is one example to demonstrate how easy it is to produce a chart.
+Our stateless charting function provides a layer of indirection, allowing one to more efficiently build, say, a dashboard of interactive charts, each of which may be pulling data from a different data source.

 ```
 moz_chart({